-Moosabee, Dertona, and an unidentified vessel make up a location that is often referred to as the “Three Sisters.”
-These sites are located close to the shore, up against the bluff, and are furthest away from the open water.
-Each vessel contains substantial vegetation, with documented observations of common marsh plants like Marsh tickseed and Cardinal flower.
-The unidentified vessel is known to house an active beaver lodge, demonstrating how these ships have become an important part of the local ecology.
-These vessels now provide sanctuary to mammals, birds, and other animals, as well as different vegetation, allowing for nature to be on true display.
+The wreck sites of 𝘔𝘰𝘰𝘴𝘢𝘣𝘦𝘦, 𝘋𝘦𝘳𝘵𝘰𝘯𝘢, and an unidentified vessel, are known as the “Three Sisters.”
+The ships sit near the shore and up against a bluff.
+This site also sits the furthest of all of the Ghost Fleet from the open water.
+Each ship is covered in lush plant life, such as common marsh plants like marsh tickseed and cardinal flower.
+The unidentified ship is known to have an active beaver lodge, which shows how these ships have turned into a vital part of the local ecology.
+The ships now provide sanctuary to mammals, birds, and other animals, as well as different kinds of plants, allowing nature to thrive.

 Photo contest submission of a beaver found at the Three Sisters wreck (Courtesy of Michele Perrie).